betich/lilac-legacy/README.md

 ### Configuration

-After cloning the project and installing all dependencies, you need to add your Discord API token and the bot's prefix in the a `.env` file.
+After cloning the project and installing all dependencies, you need to add your Discord API token and the bot's prefix in the `.env` file.

 `.env`
 ```env